 Is Your Retirement Plan (401(k), 403(b), 457, etc.) Creating A Tax Problem?

-Please don’t misunderstand me, I still believe pre-tax retirement plans are a great way to save!
+Please don’t misunderstand me; I still believe pre-tax retirement plans are a great way to save!
 But they should not be the only place you save.
-When planning for retirement, tax diversification is important.
+When planning for retirement, tax diversification is very important.
 Just as diversification of your investment portfolio is important.
 Consider making contributions to your employer’s retirement plan on a pre-tax and, if available, on a Roth or other after-tax basis.
 You could also consider a direct investment in mutual funds, Roth IRAs, and life insurance cash value.
-Good financial planning and retirement planning is about putting the odds in your favor and tax diversification is a great way to do that.
+Good financial planning and retirement planning is about putting the odds in your favor, and tax diversification is a great way to do that.

 View more related content below: